 - A research log.
 Your child can research a subject she likes and write about what she learns. - A travel log.
-She can record what she sees and thinks when away from home. - An observation log.
-Your child can describe something over time, such as a growing plant, or describe items in detail.
+She can record what she sees and thinks when away from home. - Your child can describe something over time, such as a growing plant, or describe items in detail.